 the willingness of the EU to grant equivalence to the UK as a third-country under various pieces of EU financial services legislation;

 the future policy direction of existing and future EU financial services legislation, in particular the maintenance of private placement regimes under AIFMD and the Capital Markets Union project; and

 the degree of access in the UK to skilled employees from the EU and beyond.

-If you have any questions in relation to AIMA’s Brexit work, please contact Oliver Robinson (email@example.com).
+If you have any questions in relation to AIMA’s Brexit work, please contact the Markets team on at [email protected].